dgladyshev/spreadsheet_calculator/README.md

 This exercise is one of my latest test assignments during job search.
 It was 2 hours speed-programming, so it's working fine, but still a draft in terms of architecture.

+##how to run

+To run application, just use command like this: "cat ~/program_dir/input.txt | java dglad.calc.App" while standing in /spreadcalc/target/classes folder.
+You can use Maven's "mvn clean compile" or open it with IntelliJ IDEA with (.iml file already there).

 ##assignment description

 Spreadsheet Calculator